iShafayet/slowcopy/README.md

 # slowcopy
-A command line utility to copy files with speed limit
+A command line utility to copy files with speed limit.